Unlike the village of Vembedu which has pucca houses, roads, power lines, a public health center and a water tank.

 Now, more than three weeks after the cyclone, even the power lines which light the streets, leaving the houses in the dark, are still not repaired. they still do not have electricity, or drinking water.
 During the cyclone, the water tankers’ pipes were busted.
 Now they use a small muddy pond to fetch water.

-However, Vembedu, a Reddiyar settlement which is two Kilometres away from the Irular settlement, has recieved attention from the government authorities and have restored the power and water.
+However, Vembedu, a Reddiyar settlement which is two Kilometres away from the Irular settlement, has received help from the government and have regained their power and drinking water withing four days.